 Unfortunately, tired people work more slowly.
 If you’re working long hours and going to bed late to try to get more done, don’t.
 You’re probably sabotaging yourself.

-According to a report from the Centers for Disease Control, not getting enough sleep is a serious health problem.
+Not getting enough sleep is a serious health problem.
 Lack of sleep can cause concentration problems and in some cases may lead to illness.
 Most adults need between seven and eight hours of sleep, so plan your schedule so that you get plenty of rest.
 If you have employees, make sure that they also take enough time off to get adequate rest.

 Your Next Step: Take Control of Your Busy Work